nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 * `--cytosine_report` - instructions the program to produce a genome-wide methylation report for all cytosines in the genome
 * `--genome_folder` - a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
 * `--ignore_r2` - specifies how many bases to ignore from the 5' end of the reverse reads (bismark docs recommend 2, see [bismark documentation](https://felixkrueger.github.io/Bismark/options/methylation_extraction/#options))
-  > Note: The first couple of bases in the reverse read of bisulfite sequence experiments show a severe bias towards non-methylation as a result of end-reparing sonicated fragments with unmentulated cytosines, so it is recommened to remove the first couple basepairs
+  > Note: The first couple of bases in the reverse read of bisulfite sequence experiments show a severe bias towards non-methylation as a result of end-repairing sonicated fragments with unmethylated cytosines, so it is recommended to remove the first few basepairs
 * `--ignore_3prime_r2` - specifies how many bases to ignore from the 3' end of the reverse reads to remove unwanted biases from the end of reads (For specific recommnendations see Bismark documentation on [Library Types](https://felixkrueger.github.io/Bismark/bismark/library_types/))
 * sample-1_bismark_bt2_sorted.bam - the input bam file, provided as a positional argument